MainResourcesCommunityShopBlogForumHelpSearchCalendarLoginRegister

 Lip balm, grainy is probably down to the shea butter.
 You can heat and hold as EJ suggested, this sometimes works but can be inconsistant.
 Some have consistant good results, while others it becomes a nemesis. the other thing to remember, sometimes it can take months for grains to appear.

 Honey is soluble in water not oil.
 Again some manage to incorporate into anhydrous products, but there is always a risk of seepage.
 So as a mother, would this be something you would like to use on your child.
 If it was me, I would leave the honey out.
-Corrie gave an excellent suggestion with calendula infused oil (and has label appeal Muttley).
+Corrie gave an excellent suggestion with calendula infused oil (and has label appeal :mwaha:).
 Protect your reputation and integrity from the start.
 It sound like you are working on some really great products, just don't rush them to market.
 If some of your range is not ready, go with what is ready and with what you are confident in.
 And pics soon, I love pics.
 Good luck with your tweaking.
 Nov. market, just in time for christmas.

 Eire